 New Edition of Newent Orchestra's History

-A painstakingly compiled and fascinating history of our orchestra was published a few years ago.
+A painstakingly compiled history of our orchestra was published a few years ago.
 The author, George Taylor, handed this valuable document over to current treasurer and principal oboe, Dr Colin Henderson, who has not only brought it up to date but has created a digital version, freely available on line.

 The history records all past members, concert programmes and repertoire, as well as significant dates and events.
 Inevitably, there is more that could be added, if we knew about it.
 So, if you have any information or old photographs that could have historic value, please let us know.
 The document can be read on line or downloaded at 'History and Heritage'.